-I wrote this article because of an incident that happened to my friend, let's call him Steve.
+Banking industry is hugely affected by thousands incidents similar to one that happened to my friend, let's call him Steve.
 Steve wanted to buy a house by taking a loan at a bank he desired, but, in the end, he used another bank.
 I thought, it’s just a common thing because the offer by the other bank was better.
 Surprisingly, my friend denied this, saying the proposals were absolutely identical, which really intrigued me.
 Let's find out what influenced his decision.

 Little things with huge impact on the banking industry